casangi/casadocs/docs/tasks/task_feather.rst

    There are two feathering implementations from which users can choose.
 The CASA implementation is the default implementation used.
 It was implemented many years ago.
 The newer method is implmeneted in the astroviper python package.
-It supports multithreading and is faster than the CASA implementation, in some cases at least (the details of CASA to astroviper performance comparisons are not yet well determine eg, using various image sizes, various hardware configurations, etc).
+It supports multithreading via the dask package and is normally faster than the CASA implementation, in some cases at least
+   (the details of CASA to astroviper performance comparisons are not yet well determined eg, using various image sizes, various hardware configurations, etc).
    While qualitative agreement between output images from the two implementations can be expected, the two implementations are not identical, and so quantitative results will likely differ.
+   Which implementation is used is determined by the *method* parameter.
+If set to "casa" (the default), the CASA implementation is used.
+If set to "astroviper", the astroviper implementation is used.

-   The astroviper package is not included as part of the standard CASA distribution, so users must install it and its dependencies separately.
+   The astroviper package is not included as part of the standard CASA distribution, so users must install it and its dependencies separately if they wish to run this version of feather.
 Running

    ``pip install astroviper``

    should suffice.
+This package and its dependencies require version 3.11, 3.12, 3.13, or 3.14 of python.
 Additional information on astroviper can be found at https://github.com/casangi/astroviper.
 In order for astroviper to be used, the package and its requirments must be included, implicitly or explicitly, in the user environment's python path.
-This can be done by setting the *PYTHONPATH* environment explicitly before starting the python shell.
-It is most commonly done by setting this variable on the command line that starts the python shell.
+This can be done by setting the *PYTHONPATH* environment explicitly before starting the python shell, or by using a virtual python environment, either via venv or conda.
+If the environment variable route is chosen, the most common process is to set this variable on the command line that starts the python shell.
 For example, if the astroviper package is installed in the directory /home/user/astroviper, then the following command can be used to start the python
    shell: